vknan/Vijay_Portfolio/README.md

 # NAVIKONLINE
-# Steps to run the project
+# Steps to test builder.io API integration for the project
 1. Install package using command 'pip install virtualenvwrapper-win'
 2. Create a Virtual Environment with command 'mkvirtualenv env_name'
 3. Install all the requirements in your virtual environment using command 'pip install -r requirements.txt'